-In November 1996, the 802.14 working group agreed upon a collision resolution scheme for the MAC.
-The protocol is based on a blocking ternary tree splitting algorithm [3].
+The collision resolution scheme adopted by the IEEE 802.14 group is based on a blocking ternary tree splitting algorithm [3].
 Tree splitting algorithms have been used in the past to improve the performance of collision access [2].
 In a tree splitting algorithm, all stations that are involved in a collision split into a number of subgroups.
 After a collision, only the stations in the first subgroup continue the collision resolution step.
 The stations in the second subgroup resume the collision resolution process after all stations in the first group have successfully transmitted, and so forth.
 A ternary tree splitting algorithm always divides colliding stations into three subgroups.
 Some tree-splitting algorithms are non-blocking, which allows stations to transmit new requests at any time.
 Blocking tree-splitting algorithms do not allow new stations to transmit during an ongoing collision resolution process [2].
 The selection of a blocking algorithm for 802.14 is intended to reduce the MAC access delay variance [5].